lakal3/VGE/docs/architecture.md

 VGE project contains own interface generation tool that will write required Go code to call C++ library.
 This tool also builds up one C++ file to implement call endpoint.
-You don't need to known anything about this tool unless you plan to change Go/C++ interface.
+You don't need to know anything about this tool unless you plan to change Go/C++ interface.